Vega 2

 Vega 2 (along with Vega 1) was a Soviet space probe part of the Vega program to explore Halley's Comet and Venus.
 The spacecraft was a development of the earlier Venera craft.
 The name VeGa (ВеГа) combines the first two letters of the Russian words for Venus (Венера: "Venera") and Halley (Галлея: "Galleya").
 They were designed by Babakin Space Centre and constructed as 5VK by Lavochkin at Khimki.
 The craft was powered by large twin solar panels.
 Instruments included an antenna dish, cameras, spectrometer, infrared sounder, magnetometers (MISCHA) and plasma probes.
 The 4,840 kg craft was launched on top of a Proton-K from Baikonur Cosmodrome, Tyuratam, Kazakh SSR.
 Both Vega 1 and 2 were three-axis stabilized spacecraft.
 The spacecraft were equipped with a dual bumper shield for dust protection from Halley's Comet.

 Venus mission

 The descent module arrived at Venus on 15 June 1985, two days after being released from the Vega 2 flyby probe.
-The module, a 1500 kg, 240 cm diameter sphere, contained a surface lander and a balloon explorer.
+The module, a 1500 kg, 240 cm sphere, contained a surface lander and a balloon explorer.
 The flyby probe performed a gravitational assist maneuver using Venus, and continued its mission to intercept the comet.